dotnet/docs/docs/core/index.md

 ## Download .NET Core

 Download the [.NET Core SDK](https://www.microsoft.com/net/download) to try .NET Core on your Windows, macOS, or Linux machine.
-Visit [dotnet/core](https://hub.docker.com/_/microsoft-dotnet-core/) if you prefer to use Docker containers.
+And if you prefer to use Docker containers, visit the [.NET Core Docker Hub](https://hub.docker.com/_/microsoft-dotnet-core/).

 All .NET Core versions are available at [.NET Core Downloads](https://www.microsoft.com/net/download/archives) if you're looking for another .NET Core version.